NWebsec/Docs/source/nwebsec/NWebsec.Mvc.rst

 NWebsec.Mvc
 ###########

-NWebsec.Mvc lets you configure the [[HttpHeaderModule]] through MVC ActionFilter attributes.
+NWebsec.Mvc lets you configure NWebsec through MVC ActionFilter attributes.
 MVC 3 or newer is supported.
-By decorating controllers and actions with attributes, the HttpHeaderModule's [[Configuration]] is overridden.
+By decorating controllers and actions with attributes, the :doc:`NWebsec` configuration is overridden.
 This is how it works:

 NWebsec.Mvc depends on the NWebsec package, which includes the HttpHeaderModule.
-This module relies on its [[Configuration]], if there is any.
+This module relies on its :doc:`Configuration`, if there is any.
 Now, the attributes in NWebsec.Mvc lets you override the HttpHeaderModule's configuration, here's the order in which the final configuration is calculated:

 #.
 Web.config
 #.
 MVC global filter